monday-factory/nette-tutors/_posts/2017-03-03-first-installation.md

 ---
 layout: post
-title: "First instalation"
+title: "First installation"
 categories: [Quick start]
 tags: [config, composer]
 author: paveljanda
 order: "2"
+comments: true
 ---

 First things first!
-Learn how to install **Nette** **framework** using [Composer][link-composer].
+In this tutorial we are going to cover how to install **Nette** **framework** using [Composer][link-composer].
 Composer is now the best and the only tool for managing dependencies in PHP world.
-If you're not already familiar with it yet, take a look at its [web][link-composer].
+If you're not familiar with it yet, take a look at its [web][link-composer].

 Nette framework is available also as a [ZIP archive][link-download-nette-zip], but we shall continue the composer way..